Kxd395/EventPlanner/projects/EventPlanner 2.0/docs/public_registration.md

 - Serverless: replicate the same logic (token verify, upsert, link) on your platform of choice

 App updates
-- Poll every 10–15s for new registrations for the active event (or use push via WebSocket/SSE)
+- Poll every 10–15s for new registrations for the active event, or use push via SSE/WebSocket.
 - New rows appear as preregistered and increment counters

+Realtime (sample)
+- Polling: GET `/api/events/:id/registrations?since=<unix>` returns minimal rows (email, first_name, last_name, company)
+- Push: SSE at GET `/api/events/:id/registrations/stream` emits registration events as JSON; subscribe in the app to avoid polling.

 Security & abuse controls
 - Signed URL with TTL